Santorini in September 2026: Weather, Harvest Season & Insider Tips

 Festivals and Events in September

-Beyond the harvest, September often features the Ifestia Festival (if scheduled — check the current year’s dates), a spectacular fireworks show over the caldera commemorating the ancient volcanic eruption.
-Local village festivals (panigýria) continue through September, particularly in Pyrgos and Emporio.
-Ask your accommodation what’s happening locally — these small events, with live music and free food, are the real Santorini.
+Beyond the harvest, September sometimes brings the Ifestia Festival — a fireworks show over the caldera commemorating the ancient volcanic eruption.
+Check whether it’s scheduled for 2026 specifically, as dates shift.
+Local village festivals, the panigýria, keep running through September in places like Pyrgos and Emporio.
+Ask whoever you’re staying with what’s happening nearby that week.
+These small events — live music, free food, locals actually outnumbering tourists — are closer to the real Santorini than anything on the main tourist strip.

 September vs August: Is It Worth Choosing September?